Judge approves $105M fund for California wildfire survivors

 The fund is intended to help victims who are uninsured, still need help with housing costs or have other urgent needs.
 Victims “most in need, including those who are currently without adequate shelter,” would be prioritized, the utility said.

-The fund’s administration expenses will be capped at $5 million, and PG&E said it will draw the entire $105 million from its cash reserves.
+The fund’s administration expenses will be capped at $5 million.
+PG&E said it will draw the entire $105 million from its cash reserves.

 PG&E said it will not seek any rate increases to pay for the fund.

 The company filed for bankruptcy protection in January, saying that under California law it faced up to $30 billion in wildfire liabilities.

-Its equipment is the prime suspect in the cause of October 2017 fires in Napa and Sonoma counties.
+State fire investigators have determined that PG&E equipment caused 18 wildfires in 2017.
 Last week, state fire officials announced PG&E power lines sparked the Nov.
 8 fire that killed 85 people and nearly destroyed the town of Paradise in the Sierra Nevada foothills.

-Montali also on Wednesday gave PG&E four more months to file a plan to emerge from bankruptcy.
-The company had wanted six more months, but Gov. Gavin Newsom and others urged the court to make the company move faster.
+Montali on Wednesday gave PG&E four more months to file a plan to emerge from bankruptcy.
+The company had wanted six more months, but Gov. Gavin Newsom urged the court to make the company move faster.
+He said the utility’s request continues to show it lacks an urgent focus on improving safety.

 PG&E said in a statement that the additional months “will help increase our chances of formulating and negotiating a plan … that is feasible and agreeable to stakeholders.”